hzambran/hydroTSM/README.md

 To cite hydroTSM in publications use:

->  Mauricio Zambrano-Bigiarini. hydroTSM: Time Series Management, Analysis and Interpolation for Hydrological Modelling.
-R package version 0.5-1.
-URL https://hzambran.github.io/hydroTSM/.
-DOI:10.5281/zenodo.839864
+>  Mauricio Zambrano-Bigiarini. hydroTSM: Time Series Management and Analysis for Hydrological Modelling.
+R package version 0.7-0.
+URL:https://cran.r-project.org/package=hydroTSM. doi:10.5281/zenodo.839864

 A BibTeX entry for LaTeX users is